 Emails received from legitimate contacts, but where the originating account has been attacked, still pose problems for businesses.
 These are often characterised by containing a short – at times often nonsensical message – and (malicious) link.

 Social media networks or instant messaging may also contain links to malware.

-Advising users to go direct to an official website rather than click on embedded links can help businesses guard against malicious attack, but the main point of advice is that it’s essential to keep reminding employees of potential ransomware threats.
+Advising users to go direct to an official website rather than click on embedded links can help businesses guard against malicious attacks, but the main point of advice is that it’s essential to keep reminding employees of potential ransomware threats.

 5. Is it really the CEO emailing?

 Spear-phishing is a second and growing form of cyberattack actioned through email, with the attacker posing as a company official requesting a specified action – such as a the ‘CEO’ of a company asking Finance to transfer funds.
 These types of email can also claim to come from official organisations – a bank, government department, or even the police, for example.
 Companies should be aware of this potential risk, and define procedures to help employees identify phishing attacks.